 Soho

-What started as a humble deli by Jerusalem-born chef Yotam Ottolenghi has eventually turned into a seriously incredible London restaurant.
+What started as a humble deli by Jerusalem-born chef Yotam Ottolenghi has turned into one of London’s most loved restaurants.

-Nopi opened almost ten years after the deli, but it offers the same amazing serving platters, perfectly balanced spices and fresh ingredients that made Ottolenghi a legend.
+Nopi opened almost ten years after the deli, offering the same generous serving platters, balanced spices and fresh ingredients that made Ottolenghi’s name.
+The decor is beautiful, the service is great and the food is exceptional.

 Address: 21-22 Warwick St, Soho, London W1B 5NE